bhstoller/AgeTransform-VAE/README.md

 ### Disentanglement Complexity
 <p align="justify">
 Achieving effective disentanglement of age from other facial features proved challenging.
-Tuning the β hyperparameter in the β-VAE was crucial.
+Tuning the hyperparameter in the conditional VAE was crucial.
 We conducted extensive experiments to find an optimal value that balanced reconstruction quality and disentanglement performance.
 </p>

 ## Results: Age Transformation Simulation